ThorstenBLN/ds_projects/week9/README.md

-### Object detecting convolutional neural network
+### Object detector CNN

 #### target:
 Build an Convolutional Neural Network that recognizes objects that I hold into the webcam

 #### data:
-images of objects of 3 classes (bottle, pens, sunglasses) which I took with the webcam of my notebook
+images of objects of 3 classes (bottle, pens, sunglasses) which I took with the webcam of my notebook and augmented with tensorflow.

 #### files:
 - CNN_AUG.ipynb: